mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 # Data Grid - Editing

-<p class="description">The data grid provides allows performing: create, read, update, and delete operations (CRUD).</p>
+<p class="description">The data grid has built-in edit capabilities that you can customize to your needs.</p>

 ## Cell editing

 Cell editing allows to edit the value of one cell at a time.

-To activate editing on cells, set the `editable` property of the column definition `GridColDef` object to true.
+- set `editable` attribute of the column definition `GridColDef` object to `true` to allow editing cells of this column.

 ```tsx
 <DataGrid columns={[{ field: 'name', editable: true }]} />